The Human Truth Foundation

 Health:

 Vanuatu has some poor policies and cultural issues which cause some public health problems.
-Vanuatu comes in the best 20 when it comes to its smoking rate25.
-It does better than average in its alcohol consumption rate26 (one of the best in Australasia).
-However Vanuatu performs less well in most areas.
-It does worse than average in terms of its adolescent birth rate27 (amongst the highest in Australasia), its average life expectancy11 and in its fertility rate13.
-And finally, it falls into the worst 20 for its immunizations take-up28 (the worst in Australasia).
-The number of overweight adults has increased by 14% during the past 40 years.
+Vanuatu comes in the best 20 in its smoking rate25.
+It does better than average for its alcohol consumption rate26 (amongst the lowest in Australasia).
+But that's it.
+Vanuatu has problems.
+It does worse than average for its adolescent birth rate27 (amongst the worst in Australasia), its average life expectancy11 and in its fertility rate13.
+And finally, it sits amongst the bottom 20 in its immunizations take-up28 (the lowest in Australasia).
+The number of overweight adults has increased by 14% between 1976 and 2016.
 Life expectancy in Vanuatu improved by +3.2yrs in the 30 years from 1990, less than the global average of +7.9yrs.

 Life Expectancy